Skip to content

 Real Assets

 Private Real Estate: Property prices have stabilized after a multi-year decline, helping returns turn positive for the past few quarters.
-Transaction volume remains muted by historical standards, and it may take a few more quarters for sentiment to turn decisively positive, but the longer-term outlook remains strong for key real estate sectors based on supply-demand imbalances.
+Transaction volume remains muted by historical standards, and it may take a few more quarters for sentiment to turn decisively positive, but we believe the longer-term outlook remains strong for key real estate sectors based on supply-demand imbalances.

 Hedge Strategies

 We are neutral long/short equity, with a preference for select international markets.
 We are neutral event-driven strategies, with a favorable view toward activism and special situations investing.
-The outlook for global macro managers appears positive, with central bank policy changes and divergences taking a lead role in asset class returns.
+The outlook for global macro managers appears positive, with central-bank policy changes and divergences taking a lead role in asset class returns.
 Our outlook for commodity managers is positive, especially for relative value approaches, as commodity relationships and price moves recover from recent bouts of volatility.

 Additional Perspectives from Franklin Templeton Investment Solutions